RokhayaN/RokhayaN.github.io/_posts/2020-04-08-nested_form_prefill_the_value_for_the_parent_ressource.markdown

  In this particular case we will focuss on how to preselect or prefill the value for the parent ressource  in our nested form .
  I m building a new scene form and want a dropdown menu that preselect  the associated `actor`for an instance of Actor, @actor(parent-ressources) and the child `scene` in our nested form .

-  Here’s the basic structure to get us started.
+  Let's get it started :

 ```
 collection_select(:scene, :actor_id, Actor.all, :id, :name)